 Dashboards are a great way to do this, as you can customize them to show only the most relevant information.
 Reports can also be useful but tend to be more static and less flexible.
 Whichever approach you choose, make sure that your visuals are clear, concise, and easy to interpret.

 Now, you have collected, analyzed, and visualized your data.
 The next step is to share your findings with the relevant stakeholders.
-It includes sales executives, managers, and representatives.
+It includes sales executives, managers, and business development representatives.

 After you have shared your findings, be prepared to implement changes where needed.
 This could mean changing your sales strategies, revising your goals, or investing in new resources.

 These are just some of the must-haves for today’s modern seller.
 To be successful in today’s market, you need to have a data-driven approach to sales enablement.
 Remember, each valuable data is an effective sales enablement tool.